I'm a feminist. There I said it. Accept it, deal with it and move on. But before you do, let’s clarify what this actually means.

 The next 30 seconds of the transaction were surprising.
 As if suddenly transported to a parallel universe, my young cashier finished up on the till, the other bagged my item (without slapping on a 5p fee) and ANOTHER cashier almost appeared out of nowhere to hand me a promotional leaflet – it was the same one given to me a few minutes earlier.

-On my way out of the shop I felt jubilant, victorious and, most of all, I felt smug.
+And as I walked out of the shop with a spring in my step, I felt jubilant, victorious and, most of all, I felt smug.